IBM/autopilot/utility-tools/system-check/README.md

 - `targetNode` to run the test(s) on a specific node only, rather than on the entire system
 - `testType` is the type of test that will run i.e. pciebw, nic, remapped, or all
 - `batchSize` is the number of nodes running a health check per processor.
 It is defaulted to `1` node per processor
 - `workload` runs desired health checks on nodes where a workload is deployed.
-Currently only for jobs.
-Ex: "job:job-name".
+Ex: "namespace:job-name=my-job" or "namespace:app=my-app".
 It is defaulted to None.

 To deploy the Pod: